MobSlicer152/purpl2/README.md

 ### Things that need to be changed eventually

 - Make video backends more idiomatic by using nested functions or whatever the Rust way is
+- Make my own formats instead of using OBJ and PNG

 ### Dependencies